MMercieca/CodePath/README.md

   * First style pass
 * **End of day 1**
 * Hour 6
+  * Teachers can create assignments
-  * Teachers can upload markdown
+  * Teachers can upload markdown to assignment content
   * Markdown displays as HTML
 * Hour 7
+  * Teachers can invite students
+  * Assignments can be versioned
+* Hour 8
   * LectureController specs
   * Teachers can upload supporting files
-* Hour 8
+* Hour 9
   * Content moderation
-* Hour 9
 * Hour 10
   * Cleanup whatever I can